The 3-5-3 of Scrum

 A potentially shippable product increment allows the team to experiment quickly on a working concept, more clearly receive feedback from real users and stakeholders, solicit investment earlier in the process, and potentially ship early for the advantage of early capital.

-I hope this clarifies why a team doing only 2 of the 11 parts of Scrum, commonly a Product Backlog and Daily Scrum, is unlikely to hit the fast delivery multiples for which Scrum infamous.
+I hope this clarifies why a team doing only 2 of the 11 parts of Scrum, commonly a Product Backlog and Daily Scrum, is unlikely to hit the fast delivery multiples for which Scrum is famous.
 I am not a fan of dogmatic process adherence, and any methods that create the values of the above 11 elements is highly likely to build fast teams and fast product.
 Even so, the 11 elements of Scrum are written so that they are self-reinforcing, the outputs of each is an input for another, making a robust and even viral system.

-For these reasons, if your Scrum team is not in compliance with Scrum Guide, that is it is not executing 3-5-3 with the inputs and outputs listed above, your fist impediment to knock out in order to build speed is simply getting 3-5-3 working again.
+For these reasons, if your Scrum team is not in compliance with Scrum Guide, that is it is not executing 3-5-3 with the inputs and outputs listed above, your first impediment to knock out in order to build speed is simply getting 3-5-3 working again.
 Scrum Inc. does firmly endorse transcending the 3-5-3 of Scrum, which we refer to as Ri (mastery) state Scrum, provided the values of the 3-5-3 are still accomplished in another way.
 Please think of 3-5-3 as the bootstrap, the minimum viable enabler that has a high success rate creating high performing teams if implemented with attention to the inputs and outputs of each element.
 A caution, it is, of course, possible to have a company full of 3-5-3 teams with no performance if the retrospective results in no kaizen, the sprint planning results in no clear short-range plan, the Scrum Master does not make work visible, etc. These zombie scrum teams can be caught and rescued by checking the input and output of the 3-5-3.

 Keep up the awesome,